twitter/typeahead.js/doc/bloodhound.md

 * `thumbprint` – A string used for thumbprinting prefetched data.
 If this doesn't match what's stored in local storage, the data will be refetched.

+* `prepare` – A function that provides a hook to allow you to prepare the settings object passed to `transport` when a request is about to be made.
+  The function signature should be `prepare(settings)` where `settings` is the default settings object created internally by the Bloodhound instance.
+The `prepare` function should return a settings object.
+Defaults to the [identity function].

 * `transform` – A function with the signature `transform(response)` that allows you to transform the prefetch response before the Bloodhound instance operates on it.
 Defaults to the [identity function].